ritza-co/internal-articles/docs/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails.md

 Consider Django if you are looking to quickly create large full-stack web applications with many features.

-Consider React if you are familiar with Javascript and are looking for a library to assist in creating UIs for web or mobile applications
+Consider React if you are familiar with Javascript and are looking for a library to assist in creating UIs for web or mobile applications.

+### Hello World: Django vs React

 ![DjangoVsReact-Hello-World](./assets/django-vs-flask-vs-react-vs-node-vs-fastapi-vs-rails/django-vs-react-hello-world.png)

+Django requires some other files and configuration to run this app.

 ## Django vs Node.js